etetoolkit/ete/CONTRIBUTING.md

 ## Bug reporting and feature requests

 The preferred way to report a problem or request/disccuss new features is by opening a new issue at https://github.com/etetoolkit/ete/issues .
-Please check for duplicate reports.
+Please check if there is already such an open issue before creating a new one.

 ## Running tests